 A. There is no universally agreed upon answer to this simple and most frequently asked question.
 Its meaning is slippery and varies with the social context in which it’s used.
-We do know that there is a lot of stigma attached to the word “witch" but we’re also living in a time where more people self-identify as such.
+There is a lot of stigma attached to the word “witch" but we’re also living in a time when more and more people are identifying as such.

 The Anglo-Saxon root of the word “witch” likely means “to bend or to make” and it may also have roots in pre-Judeo-Christian European shamanic traditions.
 There are a lot of gaps in the historical record, and a lot of misinformation perpetuated in Western culture.

 Some historians believe that the word “witch” was invented during the Inquisition to describe imaginary supernatural evil creatures.
-The first written documentation of witches are described in accounts of persecution (Ruiz, Levak) The meaning in these accounts is very clear: witches are people who utilize supernatural forces to bring harm to others for their personal financial, political, or social gain.
-Unfortunately, this meaning that has survived and thrived into modern times, and is seen in children’s fables, secular Halloween traditions, and the concept of the “witch doctor” in non-European cultures.
+The first written documentation of witches are described in accounts of persecution (Ruiz, Levak).
+The meaning in these accounts is very clear: Witches are beings who utilize supernatural forces to bring harm to others for their personal financial, political, or social gain.
+Unfortunately, this is the meaning that has survived and thrived into modern times, and is seen in children’s fables, secular Halloween traditions, and the concept of the “witch doctor” in non-European cultures.

-However, many use the word to connote someone who “bends reality to her will” for positive ends, guided by a strict code of ethics, rather than to bring harm to others.. .
-In this context, a witch is a person who lives in deep harmony with Mother Earth, with the shifts in the seasons of the year and the cycles of the moon.
-These witches revere the will as sacred, intending to use these skills with integrity to further the healing of Earth, people, plants, and animals.
+However, many use the word to connote someone who “bends reality to her will” for positive ends, is guided by a strict code of ethics, and uses spiritual power to heal.
+From this perspective, a witch is a person who lives in deep harmony with Mother Earth, the shifts in the seasons of the year, and the cycles of the moon.
+Witches use these skills with integrity to further the healing of Earth, people, plants, and animals.

-Some scholars and practitioners see the “witches” persecuted in the European Inquisition as actual witches (as opposed to inventions of the Inquisitors) who were persecuted precisely because of their powers to heal and do good, as well as their ability to wield social and economic power in European agrarian societies.
+A few scholars and practitioners believe that the “witches” persecuted in the European Inquisition were actual witches (as opposed to inventions of the Inquisitors).
+They were persecuted precisely because of their powers to heal and do good, as well as their abilities to wield social and economic power in European agrarian societies.

-This view of the word “witch” was further developed with the advent of the neo-Pagan movement of the 1970s in the US, and the invention and development of the religion of Wicca, some of whose practitioners call themselves witches.
+This view of the word “witch” was further developed with the advent of the neo-Pagan movement of the 1970s, and the invention and development of the religion of Wicca, some of whose practitioners call themselves witches.

 Q. What is Wicca?